log-oscon/generator-log-marionette/README.md

 ## Bootstrap

-`yo log-marionette` will generate a `package.json` with the specified dependencies , an `.editorconfig`, a `.gitignore`, a `.jshintrc` and will create the following directories and files: e criar as seguintes directorias e ficheiros:
+`yo log-marionette` will generate a `package.json` with the specified dependencies , an `.editorconfig`, a `.gitignore`, a `.jshintrc` and will create the following directories and files:

 * tasks/
 * src/